xiakaibi/docs-v2/content/v2.0/write-data/use-telegraf/manual-config.md

 {{% /note %}}

 ## Configure Telegraf input and output plugins
-Configure Telegraf input and output plugins in the Telegraf configuration file (typically named `telegraf.conf`).
+Configure Telegraf input and output plugins in the Telegraf configuration file.
 Input plugins collect metrics.
 Output plugins define destinations where metrics are sent.

 _See [Telegraf plugins](/v2.0/reference/telegraf-plugins/) for a complete list of available plugins._

+### Find the Telegraf configuration file

+When you install? run? manually create the file?, a configuration file, usually named `telegraf.conf` is created.

 ### Manually add Telegraf plugins